lupuleasa-core/Dota2-TheCore-Config-Engine/Loopuleasa's Super Compact QWERTG-DFXCV layout (ALT,SPACE mods)/README.txt

-This keyboard layout is barebones, meaning that you should modify it however you want.
+This keyboard layout is what I currently use and I'm constantly tweaking it until I get an optimal layout.

-It has the entire core structure setup, and all you have to do is edit it to your tastes.

 Each file has a role, and modify what you want in it.